-Sonali Sharma, VP of Product and People Science at EngageRocket, shares the best practices for organisations who just completed their first employee engagement or employee experience survey.
+Sonali Sharma, VP of Product and People Science at EngageRocket, shares the best practices for organizations who just completed their first employee engagement or employee experience survey.

 Here are some questions we received from our users in the past: